 It can be both exciting and bewildering becoming a freelancer and running your own business.

-You’ve got fed up with being an employee and want to offer your services as a freelancer.
+Maybe you’ve got fed up with being an employee and want to offer your services as a freelancer.
 There’s a lot to think about.
-Don’t be put off.

 Although you need to put things in place in order to turn your specialism into your own business, it is now under your control.
 You are the boss!
 So let’s get on with going freelance and becoming a sole trader.